 PuTTY is a versatile terminal program for Windows.
 It is the world's most popular free SSH client.
 It supports SSH, telnet, and raw socket connections with good terminal emulation.
 It supports public key authentication and Kerberos single-sign-on.
 It also includes command-line SFTP and SCP implementations.

-- Installing PuTTY
+- Installing PuTTY on Windows

-- Using PuTTY terminal on Windows
+- Using the terminal on Windows

 - Setting up SSH keys on Windows with PuTTYgen

 - Setting up SSH keys on Linux with PuTTYgen

 - Windows client.
 Mac and Linux ports exist.
 No server included.